boxer-project/boxer-sunrise/docs/glossary.md

 multiple pointer slot.

+## Save Unders

+If you look through the attic or other logs you may occasionally see references to functions or data structures called `save-under`, `update-save-under`, `turtle-save-under`, and similar things.
+Before switching to openGL, Boxer used several different retained mode drawing api's, (ie. The scene wasn't repainted on each frame.)
+This means a lot of complex state was manually kept track of such as the area that would be under a sprite.
+(the `save-under`).
+Such that when the sprite was moved, that little bitmap of graphics could be painted back under where the turtle sprite was.
+These little cached bits of canvas that were under the sprites were even part of the save format so that when the box file was loaded back in, the turtle could still move from where it was, preserving the graphics that were underneath it.

 ## Variables in Boxer

 All this applies equally to variable and procedure lookup by name, the rules are the same.